Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

 \subsection{Finite-size scaling}

 Starting with the ground states obtained for the TLAHM with $L=6$, we iteratively retrain our RNN wavefunctions for lattices up to $L=30$.
 Based on the results presented in the previous section, we employ the $120^\circ$ transformation, $\mathcal{U}_\text{tri}$, and take $T_0=1$ as our initial annealing temperature.
-We benchmark our results against estimates of the energy and the sublattice magnetization in the thermodynamic limit obtained from large-scale DMRG simulations performed with matrix product states defined on cylinders~\cite{huang_magnetization_2024}.
+For each system size, we can estimate the ground-state energy and the squared sublattice magnetization from the trained RNN wavefunction.
+The finite-size estimates of these observables can then be extrapolated to the thermodynamic limit.
+We benchmark our results against the values found in the literature for the ground-state energy and the squared sublattice magnetization in the thermodynamic limit.
+The first set of reference values was obtained by performing a finite-size scaling of large-scale DMRG simulations performed on matrix product states defined on cylinders~\cite{huang_magnetization_2024}.
+The second set of reference values was obtained with variationally-optimized infinite projected entangled-pair states (iPEPS)~\cite{hasik_incommensurate_2024}, a tensor network ansatz that directly parametrizes the ground state in the thermodynamic limit.